<Home/Articles/When and how to see the northern lights in Iceland

 When is the best time to see Iceland’s northern lights?

-Contrary to popular belief the northern lights are actually present year-round, but since they generally only exist at a latitude of 60 degrees and above, the long summer days mean that you simply won’t be able to see them outside of a few key months.
+If you’ve got your heart set on seeing the northern lights in Iceland, you’ll need to make sure you go at the best possible time in terms of light and visibility.
+Contrary to popular belief, the northern lights are actually present year-round but the long summer days mean you simply won’t be able to see them outside of a few key months.
 The best time to head to Iceland to see the aurora borealis, therefore, is from September to April.
-The nights are closing in, the skies are darkening properly and the dancing lights are finally visible…
+Throughout this period the nights are closing in, the skies are fully darkening and these glorious dancing lights are finally visible.
+Though conditions can be harsher the deeper into the season, you’re also more likely to see them in the months with shorter daylight hours – December and January.

 Northern Lights Iceland